Andrei Chikatilo: Snare

-Final murder and surveillance
+Final murder

 On 6 November 1990, Chikatilo killed and mutilated a 22-year-old woman, Svetlana Korostik, in woodland near Donleskhoz station.
-Returning to the railway platform, he was observed by an undercover officer named Igor Rybakov, who observed Chikatilo approach a well and wash his hands and face.
+Returning to the railway platform, he was noticed by an undercover officer named Igor Rybakov, who observed Chikatilo approach a well and wash his hands and face.
 When he approached the station, Rybakov also noted that Chikatilo's coat had grass and soil stains on the elbows; Chikatilo also had a small red smear on his cheek and what appeared to be a severe wound on one of his fingers.
 To Rybakov, he looked suspicious.
-The only reason people entered woodland near Donleskhoz station at that time of year was to gather wild mushrooms (a popular pastime in Russia), but Chikatilo was not dressed like a typical forest scavenger; he was wearing more formal attire.
+The only reason people entered the woodland near Donleskhoz station at that time of year was to gather wild mushrooms (a popular pastime in Russia), but Chikatilo was not dressed like a typical forest scavenger; he was wearing more formal attire.
 Moreover, he had a nylon sports bag, which was unsuitable for carrying mushrooms.
 Rybakov stopped Chikatilo and checked his papers, but had no formal reason to arrest him.
 When Rybakov returned to his office, he filed a routine report, containing the name of the person he had stopped at the station and the possible blood smear observed upon his cheek.

 On 13 November, Korostik's body was found; she was the thirty-eighth victim linked to the manhunt.
 Police summoned the officer in charge of surveillance at Donleskhoz station and examined the reports of all men stopped and questioned in the previous week.
 Not only was Chikatilo's name among those reports, but it was familiar to several officers involved in the case because he had been questioned in 1984 and had been placed upon a 1987 suspect list compiled and distributed throughout the Soviet Union.
 After checking with Chikatilo's present and previous employers, investigators were able to place him in various towns and cities at times when several victims linked to the investigation had been murdered.
 Questioning of former colleagues from Chikatilo's teaching days revealed that he had been forced to resign from two teaching positions due to repeated complaints of lewd behaviour and sexual assault made by his pupils.

+Surveillance and second arrest

 Police placed Chikatilo under surveillance on 14 November.
 In several instances, particularly on trains or buses, he was observed approaching lone young women or children and engaging them in conversation.
 If the woman or child broke off the conversation, Chikatilo would wait a few minutes and then seek another conversation partner.
 On 20 November, after six days of surveillance, Chikatilo left his house with a large jar, which he had filled with beer at a small kiosk in a local park before he wandered around Novocherkassk, attempting to make contact with children he met on his way.
 Upon exiting a cafe, Chikatilo was arrested by four plainclothes police officers.
+He offered no resistance as he was handcuffed and placed inside an unmarked police car.